EarthenLynx/express-odata/readme.md

 ## Naming conventions for variables and methods

+> - a => Variable directly related to an admin config file
 > - o => Variable directly related to an OData service
 > - m => Variable directly related to OData - metadata
 > - f => Variable directly related to local filesystem